All Episodes

 All right, Brian, appreciate it.

-There are so many reasons to be a grateful nation, and in large part we have our military and our veterans to thank for our liberties and freedom.
+And in large part, we have our military and our veterans to thank for our liberties and freedom.

-National Wreath Across America Day is Saturday, December 15th.
+National Wreaths Across America Day is Saturday, December 15th.

-Honor those who currently serve in their families and teach younger generations the value of freedom.
+You can join in the mission to remember our fallen heroes, honor those who currently serve and their families, and teach younger generations the value of freedom.

-A fifteen dollar donation to wreaths across America sponsors a fresh handmade balsam wreath from Maine with a single red bow.
+A $15 donation to Wreaths Across America sponsors a fresh handmade balsam wreath from Maine with a single red bow.

-The veterans' wreaths have become a gift of America's respect.
+The Veterans Wreaths have become a gift of America's respect.

-All right, we got a minute here.
+All right, we've got a minute here.

-Uh we're gonna take a call.
+We're going to take a call.

 Dana in Florida.

-Dana High, how are you?
+Dana, hi, how are you?

 Glad you called.